 - Intelligent practice

-Questioning and AFL
+Questioning and Assessment For Learning

 Teachers will use questions throughout lessons to elicit the children's understanding and promote and challenge children to deeper understanding of concepts.
 Questioning will be both open and closed and teachers will use pedagogical understanding of Blooms Taxonomy to deepen and challenge children.
 Questions should be precise and develop mathematical thinking.
 Teachers will build opportunities for AFL into lessons and will use regular opportunities for discussion and strategies to check and deepen understanding.
 Teachers will allow for AFL in a variety of ways.
 They will use written work, manipulatives and visuals for representation as well as a whole range of other techniques and resources.